Rizal-HID11/PyC/README.md

 # PyC
-Zyra is a compiled programming language that combines Python-like simplicity with C-style block structure.
+PyC is a compiled programming language that combines Python-like simplicity with C-style block structure.
 Designed for ease of learning while maintaining high performance

 This Language is still at Alpha Version it may not have complete syntax or complete systems.
 Each Update may change some syntax because this still Aplpha Version.